 For FINRA’s full findings, see FINRA Case #2013038800201.

 According to his FINRA Broker Report, Power was registered with Morgan Keegan from May 2007 through February 2008, Allstate Financial Services from March 2008 through August 2010, Valic Financial Advisors from August 2010 through January 2013, Questar Capital from March 2013 through November 2013, and Keystone Capital Corporation from January 2014 through August 2014.

 The foregoing information, which is all publicly available on FINRA’s website, is being provided by The White Law Group.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors throughout the country in claims against brokerage firms.